-ICM is required to inform its clients (you) as to the policies for execution of client Trades and Orders.
-This policy should be read in conjunction with the Client Agreement to understand ICM's Order execution policy before use of ICM's execution services.
+ICM is required to inform its clients (you) as to the Client Trades and Orders execution policies.
+These should be read in conjunction with the Client Agreement in order to understand ICM's Order execution policy before use of ICM's execution services.
 If there is anything you do not understand or seek clarification, please contact our Client Services Team.

 2.1 ICM provides Contracts for Differences (CFDs) and Spot FX products to its clients covering a wide variety of financial markets and instruments.
-Every market quoted by ICM is derived directly from an underlying financial instrument sourced from an exchange or from a wholesale quoting counterparty (i.e. FX quoting banks).
-ICM determines which markets to quote, the times at which those markets are quoted; ICM publishes via its trading platforms those quotes at a tight spread or with a mark-up on which clients may be able to trade.
+Every market quoted by ICM is derived directly from an underlying financial instrument sourced from an exchange, or from a wholesale quoting counterparty (i.e. FX quoting banks).
+ICM determines which markets to quote, the times at which those markets are quoted.
+Those quotes are then published on ICM trading platforms at a tight spread or with a mark-up on which clients may be able to trade.

-2.2 ICM takes all reasonable steps to ensure the best possible result for its' clients when executing client instructions.
+2.2 ICM takes all reasonable steps to ensure the best possible result when executing client instructions.

-Where you provide us with specific instructions as to how to execute your trade or order, then this will remove the obligation from ICM to take all reasonable steps to obtain the best possible execution result by the consequences of following your instructions.
-When we open and close trades for you, we will take all reasonable steps to achieve the best possible result for you by opening and closing those trades according to our Order Execution Policy and subject to any specific instructions received from you.
+Providing ICM with specific instructions as how to execute your trade or order will consequently bypass ICM’s obligation to take all reasonable steps to obtain the best execution result.
+We will take all reasonable steps to achieve the best possible result upon opening and closing those trades according to our Order Execution Policy, and according to any specific instructions specified by yourself.
 In all other circumstances, when we execute a trade or order for you we will take into consideration a number of factors that allow us to offer the best possible result.
 These are described further below.
 For Retail clients, this will mainly be determined by the price or spread, followed by the size and nature of the trade or order, and the speed and likelihood of execution and settlement.
 The most common factors are highlighted below.

 3.1 Price - If your trade via the trading platform is accepted by ICM then your trade will be executed at the price requested by you and at no other price.
 If your trade is made over the telephone then, assuming there is no 'price error', your trade will be executed at this price.
 If you trade via our platform on "Instant Execution" mode then the entire order is placed into the 'underlying market' and is filled at the best available price at that time.

 3.3 Trade Size - All trade execution is subject to size considerations.
-If the requested trade size is larger than ICM is able to trade in the 'underlying market' instrument on the relevant exchange at that time then the entire trade or order may be rejected, but ICM may offer greater liquidity than the 'underlying market' at its discretion.
+If the requested trade size is larger than ICM is able to trade in the 'underlying market' instrument on the relevant exchange at that time, then the entire trade or order may be rejected, however, ICM may offer greater liquidity than the 'underlying market' at its discretion.
 ICM will not make a 'partial fill' of any trade except by agreement in the case of a telephone trade.
-Every market quoted by ICM has an absolute minimum and maximum permitted and this can be found by clicking on the information icon button associated with each market, which can be found on the ICM Trading Platform However, this maximum trade size may vary due to market conditions and is, at all times, at the discretion of ICM.
+Every market quoted by ICM has an absolute minimum and maximum permitted, found by clicking on the information icon button associated with each market.
+Such information can be found on the ICM Trading Platform.
+Please note that this maximum trade size may vary due to market conditions and is, at all times, at the discretion of ICM.

-3.4 General - In most cases an order, when triggered by market price action, will be filled at the same, or very close to the same, price as requested on your order request.
-If the market opens at the start of the trading day at a price sharply different to the closing price of the previous trading session any order whose activation price is between the closing ICM quote of the previous day's trading close and the opening quote of the next day's trading session will be filled at the first price reasonably obtainable by ICM with reference to the 'underlying market'.
+3.4 General - In most cases, an order, when triggered by market price action, will be filled at the same (or very close to the same), price as requested on your order request.
+If the market opens at the start of the trading day at a price sharply different from the closing price of the previous trading session any order whose activation price is between the closing ICM quote of the previous day's trading close and the opening quote of the next day's trading session will be filled at the first price reasonably obtainable by ICM with reference to the 'underlying market'.

 3.5 Gapping and slippage - All orders (Stop Loss, Limit or New Order) are subject to slippage on the open market.
 In a situation where slippage occurs during trading hours, any buy order (new or limit) below the market or sell order (new or limit), above the market and sell orders (closing or stop), below the market or buy orders (closing or stop), or above the market, may be subject to slippage.
 If any market gaps from one quoted price to another due to any market sensitive piece of information (such as a profit warning or an economic data release), then any order in place between these prices will be activated.
 ICM offers execution via a Dealing desk where it provides prices and execution and the client will be trading into ICM's liquidity.
 Please note there may be times where there is a limitation to liquidity, which can have an impact on your execution.
 ICM treats all customers fairly and in the event of gapping passes the best price that is provided by one of ICM's liquidity providers or data feed providers will be passed on to the client.
 If at any time ICM receives a price improvement on either of these order types then this price improvement will be passed onto the client.
 Due to limitation of accessing market depth on MT4 platform, and the inevitable latency issue and the size of the order, and nature of trading style, ICM does not guarantee the execution and slippage will be better than any other model or other forms of execution available and ICM will pass the fair market price to the client, in both Limit and Stop orders.

-3.6 Market Hours - Aside from those markets defined as being quoted 'out of hours' no order will be filled outside of ICM' specified quoting hours.
-Please note that markets continue to trade outside of the quoting hours offered by ICM, and in these cases there is significant potential of some gapping from one ICM trading session to the next ICM trading session.
-All orders in these markets will be subject to this gap in prices.
-Orders activated in 'out of hours markets' quoted by ICM are treated as though the underlying instrument were open and trading at that level required to activate the order.
+3.6 Market Hours - Aside from those markets defined as being quoted ‘out of hours’, no order will be filled outside of ICM’s specified quoting hours.
+Please note that markets continue to trade outside of the quoting hours offered by ICM, and in these cases, there is significant gapping potential from one ICM trading session to the next.
+All orders in these will be subject to this gap in prices.
+Orders activated in ‘our of hours markets’ quoted by ICM are treated as though the underlying instrument were open and trading at the level required to active the order.

-4.1 Both Limit and Stop orders may be cancelled by the client at any time but once an order has been activated it is unlikely that you will be able to cancel the whole transaction and you are obligated to accept any part of a worked order that is filled prior to cancelation.
+4.1 Both Limit and Stop orders may be cancelled by the client at any time.
+But once an order has been activated, it is unlikely that you will be able to cancel the whole transaction, and you will be obliged to accept any part of a worked order filled prior to cancellation.

-In the exceptional instances where you face problems connecting to our servers and need to place, modify, erase, or close trades or require any type of action on or information regarding your online Trading Account, please contact the trading desk immediately on the contact details registered on ICM Website.
+5.1 In the exceptional instances where you face problems connecting to our servers and need to place, modify, erase, or close trades, or require any type of action on or information regarding your online Trading Account, please contact the trading desk immediately using the contact details found on the ICM website.

 Glossary of Terms

-Instant Execution - A term used by MetaQuotes Software Corp on the MetaTrader 4 trading platform and means traders do not have to request quotes but see real-time prices in their order window.
+Instant Execution - A term used by MetaQuotes Software Corp on the MetaTrader 4 trading platform, and means traders do not have to request quotes, but see real-time prices in their order window.
 This term can also be understood as precise execution, meaning the ICM terminal sends the request to buy or sell at the price shown on the screen.
-Processing the trade once it has been placed may take a few seconds, dependent on internet and external connections, after which the order will be fulfilled.
-On rare occasions the exact price shown may no longer be available, if this is the case then a new price will be shown at which the trader can submit or cancel the order.
+Dependent on internet and external connections, processing the trade once it has been placed may take a few seconds, after which the order will be fulfilled.
+On rare occasions the exact price shown may no longer be available.
+Should this be the case then a new price will be shown at which the trader can submit or cancel the order.

 Market - An individual market on which you can make a trade.